winitzki/scall/tutorial/programming_dhall.md

 General recursion is not possible (because it cannot guarantee termination).

 Dhall is a purely functional language with no side effects.
-There are no mutable values, no exceptions, no multithreading, no writing to disk, no graphics or sound, etc.
+There are no mutable values, no exceptions, no multithreading, no writing to disk, no graphics, no sound, etc.

-A Dhall program may contain only a single expression that evaluates to a normal form.
+A well-formed Dhall program may contain only a single expression that will be evaluated to a normal form by the Dhall interpreter.
+What happens with that normal form is up to the user.
-The resulting normal form can be used via imports in another Dhall program, or converted to JSON, YAML, and other formats.
+The user may just want to print that expression to the terminal, or convert it to JSON, YAML, and other formats.

-The only Dhall feature that may be considered a side effect is value import.
-This feature is described in the next subsection.

 ### Modules and imports